eoinkelly/notes/elasticsearch/elasticsearch.md

 | Row           | Document                    |
 | Column        | Field                       |

+You can implement your own "type" field if you really do need to store multiple types of doc in same field because

+> there is a limit to how many primary shards can exist in a cluster so you
+> may not want to waste an entire shard for a collection of only a few thousand
+> documents.

+TODO: what is this about? how does a collection "use up" a primary shard

+## Overview

 * A node is an instance of ES
 * node exposes Restful JSON API on port 9200
 * nodes form a cluster on port 9300 (also what the java APIs use)